 In the capital of the Netherlands, you'll find the magnificent Rijksmuseum, which houses an extensive and impressive collection of art.

 Home to some of Rembrandt’s most famous pieces, and also with a few of Van Gogh's paintings on display, you could literally spend days wandering the many corridors of this museum.

 Even if it's not open to visitors right now, some of its most noteworthy works can still be admired online.

 Not only can you see masterpieces up close, but numerous interactive tours also allow you to learn the techniques of the artists, and delve into the story of Rembrandt's classic work The Night Watch.

 The collection of perfectly symmetrical sandy tombs are rightly considered one of the greatest archeological sites in the world.
 And now you can walk through the huge complex without having to get up from your sofa.

 This virtual tour, created with Google Maps, allows you to virtually get on ground level and explore the site step by step.

 Walk yourself around and read more about each site as you pass it, stopping to take a closer look.
 You can access more in-depth information an each pyramid of your choosing, too.

 One of the draws of visiting this art museum in Spain is marvelling at the modern architecture of the building itself: impressive twists of metal sparkle in the sun, and ripple on the water at its feet.

-The Guggenheim Bilbao may have closed its doors for now due to COVID-19, but it is still allowing would-be visitors a virtual behind-the-scenes peek.
+The Guggenheim Bilbao may have closed its doors for now, but it is still allowing would-be visitors a virtual behind-the-scenes peek.